What is SmartAppoint Service?

 SmartAppoint Service is the first-of-its-kind policy service in the market.

 It’s a free service which allows you to set up ahead of time, your family member as a Designated Person.
 Your Designated Person can file a claim and access the claim payment on your behalf with valid medical certificates, should you face the unfortunate situation of mental incapacitation due to sicknesses or unforeseen circumstances.

 This service is applicable to selected medical and critical illness products only.

 Here’s an example of how SmartAppoint works

 Alice is Eric’s daughter, she is 30 years old.

 The claims were processed and paid out promptly, and Alice was able to concentrate on caregiving while being covered financially.

-Alice would need to go through a long and cumbersome process of legal proceedings of applying to the Court for a Guardianship Order or appoint a committee under the law to file a claim on behalf of Eric.
+Alice would need to go through a long and cumbersome process of legal proceedings of applying to the Court for a Guardianship Order or appoint a committee under the law (for policies issued in Hong Kong) or appoint guardian/tutor through court proceedings (for policies issued in Macau) to file a claim on behalf of Eric.

 Is SmartAppoint available to me?

 SmartAppoint Service is available to newly-issued and inforced critical illness or medical products (including basic plans and supplementary benefits), but excludes the products listed below: